KeshavRathi28/Patatap-Clone/README.md

 # Patatap-Clone
 Basic clone of the famous visual sound kit application 'Patatap'

-  Each key corresponsing to a alphabet is mapped with a sound and colour, unique to the key.
+  Each key corresponding to a alphabet is mapped with a sound and colour, unique to the key.
   On pressing the key, a circle of fixed radius appears randomly on the screen.

 IGNORE THE WARNINGS SHOWN IN THE BROWSER CONSOLE,